tusen-ai/naive-ui/demo/documentation/components/notification/enUS/index.md

 # Notification
-If something is to be telled to you.
+If something is to be telled to somebody.

 UI has designed it long long ago.
-However, you know, it is always with low piority so I can make a lot of useless animations on it.
+However, you know, notification component is always with low piority so I can make a lot of useless animations on it.
 ## Demos
 ```demo
 basic